pyscf/pyscf.github.io/source/contributor/index.md

 # Contributor Guide

-A more complete Contributor Guide for PySCF is planned for the future.
+A more complete Contributor Guide and planned tasks for PySCF for the future.

 ```{toctree}
 :caption: Style guide